 The guidance on this page represents the information currently available from government.
 The CBI will update this page as new information is released.

 What does the UK-EU TCA mean for GDPR?

-What happens now the Commission has made a draft adequacy assessment?
+What happens now the Commission has made an adequacy assessment?

 How does the UK-EU TCA impact how businesses interact with EU authorities?

 Businesses no longer benefit from one-stop-shop, which allowed them to interact with a single supervisory authority.
 This means that if the ICO is currently a business’ lead data protection regulatory authority but it has offices, branches, or other subsidiaries in the EU, it might need to deal with other European supervisory authorities after the end of the transition period.

 If a business is based solely in the UK but offers goods or services to EU citizens or monitors their behaviour, it may need to appoint a suitable representative in Europe.
 They will act as the firm’s local representative with individuals and data protection authorities in the EU.

 What will happen to personal data transfers between the UK and non-EU countries?

 For countries with adequacy: The EU has granted adequacy to twelve other countries, all of which have said they will continue to allow uninterrupted data transfers with the UK.
 Further information can be found on the ICO’s website.